lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab10.md

 ```
 ## Grading--100 points

+to be determined

 ### Autograder

+An autograder will be available for this assignment by 11/1.

 ## Grading turnaround
 Scores will be uploaded to D2L by class time the Wednesday after the due date.